WICG/manifest-incubations/tabbed-mode-explainer.md

 ```
 "tab_strip": {
     "home_tab": "absent" | {
-        "icons": [...],
         "scope_patterns": [{"pathname": "..."}]
     },
-    "new_tab_button": "absent" | {
+    "new_tab_button": {
         "url": <url>,
     },
 },
 ```

 The home tab is a pinned tab that, if enabled for an app, should be present in all app windows.
 Navigations outside of the home tab scope (as specified by `scope_patterns`) should open in a new tab instead of navigating the home tab.
 If the `home_tab` field is unset, it will default to `absent`.
-Apps can choose to customize the icon displayed on the tab.

 The `home_tab.scope_patterns` field allows the app to set a list of [URLPatterns](https://wicg.github.io/urlpattern/#urlpattern) to define the scope of the home tab.
 Navigation within the home tab going outside of this scope will be opened in a new tab, and navigation to a URL within the home tab scope will happen in the home tab.
 The [`URLPattern.baseURL`](https://wicg.github.io/urlpattern/#dom-urlpatterninit-baseurl) will be initialized to the parsed app scope, and apps will only be able to specify the pathname component of URLPattern.
 If the `scope_patterns` field is unset, then the home tab scope will only include the `start_url`.

-The new tab button, if present, should open a new tab at a URL that is within the scope of the app.
+The new tab button, should open a new tab at a URL that is within the scope of the app.
 The app may choose to set a custom URL to be opened.
 If this URL is not specified or is out of scope, it will default to the `start_url`.
 If the `new_tab_button` field is unset, it will default to an object with its subfields default values set.
+If the new tab URL is within the scope of the home tab, the new tab button will be hidden.

 If the `tab_strip` field is unset, it will default to the following object:
 ```